garden-io/garden/docs/reference/module-types/helm.md

     # Set to false if you don't want the task's result to be cached.
 Use this if the task needs to be run any time
     # your project (or one or more of the task's dependants) is deployed.
 Otherwise the task is only re-run when its
-    # version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run task`.
+    # version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run`.
     cacheResult: true

     # The command/entrypoint used to run inside the container.